decisionintelligence/MM-Path/README.md

 ## Data

 *  The road networks are sourced from OpenStreetMap, details of which are available at https://www.openstreetmap.org.
-The trajectory data is provided by DiDi.
 The processed data can be install in this [link](https://drive.google.com/file/d/1eia9XDL-T-so8qnWpK2EVaujGlZybk6c/view?usp=sharing) and decompression it in to `data/`.
 *  Remote sensing images can be accessed through the Google Earth Engine API.
 Please refer to https://earthengine.google.com/.
 Each image listed in `data/Xian/image_long_lat.csv` is 500 $\times$ 500 pixels, with each pixel corresponding to 2 meters on the earth.
 Subsequently, each image is divided into 4$\times$ 4 patches, named as {image_name}_{split_number}.png.
 Finally, the pre-trained ResNet-50 model is utilized to extract the image embeddings from these patches.